nicole-yoong/Portfolio/SQL_AB_Testing/Case_Study_#2_Investigating a Drop_in_User_Engagement/Solution.md

 ```
 ![image](https://user-images.githubusercontent.com/77920592/203062238-532f7a85-8e43-4bbd-8dff-216e4750e05d.png)

 Engagement rate of all events started dropping since first week of August (2014-08-04 00:00:00).
+Periods around 2014-08-04 00:00:00 are worth a deeper examination to investigate if any significant changes have been implemented to have caused a drop in engagement rate.
+Therefore, we need to look into the various reasons that might be the underlying factors that might be the drivers.
+- Devices >>> By comparing the engagement rate on different devices we can find out the potential UIUX issues, of the broken features or links in a specific device
+- Email >>> By comparing the emails open and clickthrough rate we can have a gauge on the performance of the email marketing contents.

-**Engagement rate by devices**
+### Engagement rate by devices ###
 ```sql
 --- Return types of device
 select distinct e.device AS devices